rxbn/k8s-gitops/base/monitoring/README.md

 - **flux-system** contains monitoring objects for Flux.
 They need to be created afterwards since crds don't exist when `core` is being deployed.
 - **kube-prometheus-stack** is a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules
 - **prometheus-pushgateway** is a push acceptor for ephemeral and batch jobs
+- **promtail** is an agent which can tail your log files and push them to Loki